aws-samples/serverless-coffee-workshop/instructions/content/2-events/6-waiting-completion/_index.en.md

 +++
 ## Overview

 The `WaitingCompletion` event is emitted by the `OrderProcessor` workflow built in module 1.
 At this point in the order, the user has submitted their drink request, the `OrderProcessor` workflow has generated an order number, and is now paused until the barista completes the order.
-The workflow has emitted a `WaitingCompletion` event, along with a new `TaskTaken` which is used to resume the workflow.
+The workflow has emitted a `WaitingCompletion` event, along with a new `TaskToken` which is used to resume the workflow.

 You will now create a new rule to route this event to a Lambda function that will update the `serverlesspresso-order-table` with the new `TaskToken`, order number, and order state.